-La Réponse (et la Lamentations) is a contemporary ballet created for six dancers about the nature of fear in an age of terrorism.
+La Réponse (et la Lamentation) is a contemporary ballet created for seven dancers about the nature of fear in an age of terrorism.

 The piece debuted in 2017 at the Seattle International Dance Festival.